 Down the years all the greats have graced the cover of the game- from Lionel Messi to Ronaldinho to Jordan Henderson.

-FIFA 18 will feature Cristiano Ronaldo on its cover, rounding off a fine couple of years for the Real Madrid superstar.
+FIFA 19 will again feature Cristiano Ronaldo on its cover, rounding off a fine couple of years for the Juventus superstar.

-But there’s a dark side to being FIFA’s main man.
+But before CR7 graced the cover there was a dark side to being FIFA’s main man.
 An unspoken curse that has struck repeatedly down the years.

 1 David Beckham – FIFA: Road to the World Cup 98

 It was a no-brainer putting England’s golden boy on the front cover of the World Cup edition of the game.